Latest News

 The stock prices of U.S. Antimony Corp. and American Resources Corp., both based in the United States, have reached multi-year highs by 2025.

-UAMY produces antimony, which is used extensively in batteries.
-AREC refines rare earths into high-purity materials that are used in magnets and heat-resistant applications.
+UAMY produces antimony, which is used in batteries and other heat-resistant devices.
+AREC refines rare earths into high-purity materials.

 UAMY shares have risen around 690% in the past year, while AREC shares have risen around 390%.

-Both companies are receiving support from the U.S. Government as suppliers of vital resources and will therefore benefit from growing customer demand for non-Chinese vendors.
+Both companies are receiving support from the U.S. Government as suppliers of vital resources and will therefore benefit from the growing demand of customers who need to find non Chinese vendors of these materials.

 Due to China's dominance of the production and supply chain for these materials, UAMY and AREC could struggle to expand their businesses in markets outside the U.S. where their Chinese competitors compete directly.